veyon/docs/admin/ldap.rst

 The base DN defines the address of the root object in the directory.
 All objects are stored below the base DN.
 Usually the base DN comes from the DNS or AD domain (see also `RFC 2247 <https://www.ietf.org/rfc/rfc2247.txt>`_).

 In most cases a fixed base DN is used so the default option :guilabel:`Fixed base DN` has to be chosen.
-The base DN then has to be entered in the corresponding input field or seleted from the server by using the :guilabel:`Browse` button.
+The base DN then has to be entered in the corresponding input field or selected from the server by using the :guilabel:`Browse` button.
 You can use the :guilabel:`Test` button to verify, whether the settings are correct and entries can be found.

 .. index:: LDAP naming contexts